femke77/movies-and-tv/README.md

   **Solution:**  Preloading of important images and progressive loading of images.
 Placeholder -> lowres -> hiRes.
 Hold the image for paint until it is ready. transition-opacity makes the image appearance look controlled and smooth.

   ### Metrics as of 4/4/2025
-  - 75K memory usage according to Chrome task manager
+  - 161-187MB average browser memory usage
-  - 99% performance according to Lighthouse
+  - 99% performance by Lighthouse
   - 0.0 CLS
   - 192kb compressed size after build
   - All paint metrics in the green, including INP with page navigation

   ## Table of Contents 📖